Post Updated on December 9, 2020

 Email.
 If you’re subscribed to newsletters that are genuinely useful, create a folder in your inbox called ‘Read Later’ and store them to read for another time.

 Books.
 If you have a massive list of books you want to read, try using Goodreads to keep track of them.
-I’m one of those people who’s always reading a million books at once, but to fully get the most out of them, it’s best to read one at a time.

 Instead of trying to eliminate media all together, the media detox is about lessening your consumption day-by-day.
 Print out the challenge and cross off each day as you complete it!

-Unsubscribe and unfollow using Step 2 above.
+Unsubscribe and unfollow using Step 2 from the previous section of this post.

 Avoid checking your phone or going on your computer first thing in the morning.
-Wait until 9 am before going on social media, reading news or blogs, or listening to podcasts.
+Wait until 9 am before going on social media, reading the news or blogs, or listening to podcasts.

 Wait until after lunch to check any forms of media.
 Eat your lunch without doing anything else at the same time (this is something I really struggle with!)

 No media/email after dinner.
-Netflix is okay, but try reading a fictional book or going for a walk instead!
+Netflix is okay, but try reading a fictional book or going for a walk instead.